camicroscope/DynamicServices/README.md

 ##### Camicroscope(Dependency)
 * Install all components of camicroscope from (https://github.com/camicroscope/Distro)
+  * In `config.json` update `annotations.server` and `annotations.redis` to IP address of Loader container.
-* Install Kue(https://github.com/Automattic/kue) and redis on the host machine
+* Install Kue(https://github.com/Automattic/kue) and redis on the host machine.
+  * In `config.json` updated `orders.kue` and `orders.redis` with host and port of kue and redis.
+  * Configure camicroscope viewer in `/Configuration/api/config.php` set ordering service as this Kue.

 ###Build:
 * `mkdir obj`